MobileFirst-Platform-Developer-Center/DevCenter/_posts/2018/2018-02-23-jsonstoresync-couchdb-databases.md

 Starting with *iFix 8.0.0.0-MFPF-IF201802201451*, MobileFirst Android SDK can be used to automate the synchronization of data between a JSONStore collection on a device with any CouchDB database including [Cloudant](https://www.ibm.com/in-en/marketplace/database-management).

+> **Note:** <br/>
-> **Note:** This feature is available in Android environment only.
-Support for iOS and Cordova will be available shortly.
+  This feature is available in Android environment only.
+Support for iOS and Cordova will be available shortly.<br/>

-> **Note:** The use of this feature can be extended to any CouchDB instance.
+> The use of this feature can be extended to any CouchDB instance.

 ## Setting up the synchronization between JSONStore and Cloudant
 {: #setup-sync}